Oslandia/pyris/README.md

 You can:

-* `URL/iris/2386` to the some information about a specific IRIS code
+* `URL/iris/0104?limit=5` to the some information about a specific IRIS code

-* `URL/search/lon=-0.58961&lat=43.26079` to get the IRIS code and related content from a coordinate
+* `URL/search/q=place de la bourse Bordeaux` to get the IRIS data from a specific address

 ## Launch the Web App